willthames/willthames.github.io/_posts/2017-10-31-making-the-most-of-inventory.markdown

 the best option.

 In reality, using `localhost` as your host loses you a lot of power.
-To avoid this, I use what I call a 'runner' pattern, where a runner is a local target on which you can hang inventory.
+To avoid this, we can use a 'runner' pattern, where a runner is a local target on which you can hang inventory.

 In our environment we tend to be either managing whole environments